svisser/ipuz/README.md

 This function provides:

-* Validation of ipuz puzzle structure in JSON or JSONP format.
+* Validation of puzzle structure in JSON or JSONP format.
-* Validation of mandatory missing ipuz fields.
+* Validation of mandatory missing fields.

 Writing
 =======